East Forsyth High School (Georgia)

-East Forsyth High School is a newly constructed high school in northeastern Forsyth County, Georgia.
+East Forsyth High School is a high school in northeastern Forsyth County, Georgia.
 Forsyth County Schools District hosted the grand opening of East Forsyth High School on July 14, 2021, at 10:30 am.
 The high school was built to relieve overcrowding in the district's North Forsyth High School and Forsyth Central High School.
 The school has been in development for more than a decade as of 2019.
 Forsyth County Schools officially broke ground on the project on May 21, 2018, tweeting "What a beautiful day for the groundbreaking ceremony at East Forsyth HS!
 Our 7th traditional high school is projected to open fall 2021."

 Funds for the new school are to come from a $295,000,000 school bond approved by voters in May 2018.

 East Forsyth has an entirely new and unique career development program, not found in any of the other schools in the district, to further enhance the educational opportunities for students.

 In 2022, during the second school year since the school's founding, the principal, Jeff Cheney, was secretly recorded by a student and got caught saying the n-word, equating the word "cracker" to it.
 This caused an uproar in the community, leading him to leave the position that same school year.